 - Creating Accessible Word documents (Microsoft)

-- PDF accessibility (WebAIM)
+- PDF accessibility (WebAIM) and tagging

 - Adobe Accessibility guide (Adobe)